jblackb1/role-bot/README.md

 # role-bot
 DND BINGO!
+The blind bingo game where your actions fill in the board.

+## TECHNOLOGIES
+This is a discord bot that you can add to your server by entering an API token into the config/bingo_config.py file Python 3.10.11

 ## RULES:
 - Only the DM can see the board contents.
-The squares are filled from the bingo_squares.py file and are events that can occur throughout a PF2E playthrough.
+The squares are filled from the list in bingo_squares.py file and are events that can occur throughout a DND/PF2E playthrough.
+Feel free to add your own here when you clone the repository.
+Be specific to your party if you want even more fun.
 - Each player at the beginning of the session selects a row and column.
 - If their row or column fills up before the end of the session, they win!
 - This allows for multiple winners.
-You decide the prize. (hero point or something in game or a candy bar idk)
+You decide the prize. (hero point or something in game or a candy bar idk :) )
 - That's it!

 ## SETUP: